joowani/dtags/README.md

 # Or equivalently
 ~$ tag ~/frontend @frontend @work ~/backend @backend @work ~/db ~/web @vm

-# All tag names must begin with the @ symbol
+# Note: All tag names must begin with the '@' symbol
 ```

 Execute commands in the tagged directories using `run`: